Joey Pyle: Gambling

-Joe Nesline, a Washington gambling king pin and one of a number of Americans who crossed over to London to get involved in the casinos, asked Pyle and Nash to protect the Colony Club, a casino in Mayfair he'd put money into, whose host was the actor George Raft.
-Pyle and Nash, and Nesline, for that matter, were unaware that Dino Cellini had asked Albert Dimes to sort out protection, and he'd approached the Krays.
-When Pyle saw Ronnie Kray at the club, who told him he'd got a good bit of business running the place and that "Me and Reg are right in here," Pyle turned to Nash and said, "Fuck me John, looks like we've got a couple of partners and we didn't even know about it."
+Joe Nesline, a Washington gambling king pin and one of a number of Americans who crossed over to London to get involved in the casinos, asked Pyle and Nash to protect the Colony Club, a casino in Mayfair he had invested in, whose host was the actor George Raft.
+Pyle and Nash, and Nesline, for that matter, were unaware that Dino Cellini had asked Albert Dimes to sort out protection, and he had approached the Krays.
+When Pyle saw Ronnie Kray at the club, who told him he had got a good bit of business running the place and that "Me and Reg are right in here," Pyle turned to Nash and said, "Fuck me John, looks like we've got a couple of partners and we didn't even know about it."
 Pyle reflected: "I was a bit taken aback at first but it didn't take long to sort it all out."
 Further contacts – and protection arrangements – were made between other American casino owners, the Krays, the Nashes and Pyle.
 Not long after, Raft and Cellini were deported from Britain following government concerns about Mob involvement in West End casinos.

 One of Pyle's gambling scams was to take high-rollers for week-long trips to a Joe Nesline casino in Yugoslavia, and using a number of means – crooked dice, bringing his people along to pose as gamblers, assuring the gamblers that the dealer would feed them chips – by the end of the week the high-rollers had lost everything.
 To make things look legitimate, there were plenty of winners at the casino among the British visitors, but they were all employed by Pyle.